RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 It's a complete system

-A complete systems approach is why our RB Racing turbo kits produce so much power at low boost levels and why they work so well in day to day operation while giving excellent fuel mileage and driveability.
+A complete systems approach is why our RB Racing turbo kits produce so much power at low boost levels and why they work so well in day to day operation while giving excellent fuel mileage and drivability.
 More often than not people come to us after spending some astronomical sum of money on their engines only to be disappointed in the result.
 When we tell them they have to start over with different pistons, cams, gaskets etc they reply that their motor will be just fine turbocharged at 10.5:1 compression ratio and 15 pounds of boost.

 Since everyone is an expert we no longer try to advise them differently if they so object...Everyone has to learn sooner or later.
 We do recommend 8.5:1 if anyone wants to listen...of course this all depends on cams but that is another story all together.
 When you purchase an RB Racing turbo system we ask what your intended use is and structure our advice based on the latest information we have.
 Look at the early RB Racing turbos above and the pictures in this section to see how far we have come in nearly 30 years.